WingtraOne takes road surveys to the next level of speed, savings and safety

 Hades flies WingtraOne every month over the stretch of road under construction at a given time.
 The government needs these results, especially, to double check the amount of sand and gravel brought to the site or moved around by contractors.
 Their estimates weren’t matching the contractors’ amounts, but ground-based surveys were not offering enough data to prove this when it came time to pay for what contractor’s claimed.

 “We control the construction guys’ volumes, which they calculate themselves,” Veeleid said.
 “Whatever they bring on the site, we now control these amounts with WingtraOne data.
 Since we started, the contractors began to use drones as well.
-The difference we are finding between our figures and the contractors’ is about two or three percent.
+The difference we are finding between our figures and the contractors’ is about two and a half percent.
 With these controls, everyone is clear, and the information is now lining up.”

 These monthly surveys are making a big difference in the amount of time saved.
 They’re also offering a much higher resolution and accuracy view of operations than terrestrial surveys allow; a view that most likely saves the government thousands of Euros.